Carl-Maxwell/promulgation.ninja/docs/schema.md

 name of the field ("First Name", "Subject", etc)
 * the state is either "live" or "dead", used to 'delete' submission fields in a recoverable manner

+### Likerts
+A single likert field on a form will have multiple submission fields mapping to it.